maryum-std/maryum./README.md

 # K240631
 ## class of 2028
 ### Programming Funamentals
-**HI, i am _Maryum Faisal_ and i am a student of FAST NUCES and will be graduating in the year 2028.**
+**HI, i am _Maryum Faisal_ and i am a student of FAST NUCES and will be graduating in the year 2028.
+I’m always eager to learn new things and connect with like-minded individuals..**